Playwriting Contest

 The play must be unpublished, written by a Michigan playwright and cannot have been given a public performance by a professional company.

-All plays must be in generally accepted manuscript format* and 105 to 110 pages.
-They should be a full evening’s entertainment, or possibly two oneacts somehow tied together with an overall theme.
+Full-length plays must be a normal evening’s entertainment of 90+ minutes; the full-length play can involve any number of characters, settings, scenes and costumes, or possibly two one-acts somehow tied together with an overall theme.
 The subject matter is your choosing, but keep our midwestern community values in mind, as far as subject matter and language are concerned.

 We are NOT accepting musicals or children’s plays at this time.